peach-schnapps/heroku-buildpack-php/README.md

-Apache+PHP build pack
+Apache+PHP build pack multi compatible
 ========================

-This is a build pack bundling PHP and Apache for Heroku apps.
+For use with .buildpacks (ddollar/heroku-buildpack-multi)

 **Features:**
 * PHP 5.5.3 (PHP-FPM)